svaksha/pythonidae/Resources.md

 ### Free
 + The [Tutor](https://mail.python.org/mailman/listinfo/tutor) list.
++ [Cracking Codes with Python](http://inventwithpython.com/cracking/) :: teaches complete beginners how to program in the Python programming language and features the source code to several ciphers and hacking programs for these ciphers.
+The programs include the Caesar cipher, transposition cipher, simple substitution cipher, multiplicative & affine ciphers, Vigenere cipher, and hacking programs for each of these ciphers.
+The final chapters cover the modern RSA cipher and public key cryptography.
+Cracking Codes with Python is the 2nd edition of the previously-titled book, `Hacking Secret Ciphers with Python`.

 ### Non-Free
 + [Treehouse](http://teamtreehouse.com) :: Kenneth Love teaches Python, where plans start around $25/month with access to their entire library.